houmain/keymapper/README.md

 Meta{C} >> $(start powershell) ^
 ```

-:warning: You may want to append `^` to ensure that the command is not executed repeatedly as long as the input is kept hold.
+:warning: You may want to append `^` to ensure that the command is not executed repeatedly as long as the input is kept held.

 Example configuration
 ---------------------